Self-Adapting Language Models: Results

 \subsection{Knowledge Incorporation}

 We experiment with \texttt{Qwen2.5-7B} on incorporating novel factual content from SQuAD passages \citep{rajpurkar2016squad}.
 We use the relatively simple SQuAD dataset because its passages can be fully ``understood'' by the base model in-context, yet the model cannot reliably answer questions about them \textit{without} that context.
 We do 2 rounds of ReST$^\text{\textit{EM}}$ with a batch of $50$ contexts (see \S\ref{app:exp_details} for further details).
-We compare \methodacronym on knowledge incorporation against the following baseline approaches:
+We compare SEAL on knowledge incorporation against the following baseline approaches:

 \begin{enumerate}[left=0pt] \item \textbf{Base Model:} The pretrained model is evaluated on downstream QA tasks without any adaptation or access to the passage. \item \textbf{Train on Passage Only:} The model is finetuned directly on the passage using the standard language modeling loss, without any synthetic data. \item \textbf{Train on Passage + Synthetic Data:} The model is trained on the passage along with self-generated implications.
-This is the same setup as \methodacronym but without any prior RL training. \item \textbf{Train on Passage + GPT-4.1 Synthetic Data:} The model is trained on the passage along with model-generated implications collected from GPT-4.1 via the OpenAI API. \end{enumerate}
+This is the same setup as SEAL but without any prior RL training. \item \textbf{Train on Passage + GPT-4.1 Synthetic Data:} The model is trained on the passage along with model-generated implications collected from GPT-4.1 via the OpenAI API. \end{enumerate}

-Table~\ref{tab:merged_knowledge_incorp} reports mean no-context SQuAD accuracy under two regimes: single-passage ($n = 1$) and continued pretraining (CPT, $n = 200$).
+Table~\ref{tab:merged_knowledge_incorp} reports mean no-context SQuAD accuracy under two regimes: single-passage updating (with LoRA), and small-scale continued pretraining (with full finetuning).
+We run continued pretraining (CPT) experiments with $n=200$ documents, as well as the full SQuAD validation set of $n=2067$ documents.
 In the single-passage setting, finetuning directly on the passage yields a negligible gain over the frozen base model (33.5\% vs.\ 32.7\%), confirming that using the raw data alone is insufficient.
 Augmenting with synthetic implications generated by GPT-4.1 boosts accuracy to 46.3\%, an improvement of 12.8 percentage points over the passage-only baseline.
 Using synthetic data produced by the base \texttt{Qwen-2.5-7B} model yields 39.7\%, a 6.2-point increase.
-After reinforcement learning, \methodacronym{} further improves accuracy to \textbf{47.0\%}, notably outperforming using synthetic data from GPT-4.1, despite being a much smaller model.
+After reinforcement learning, SEAL further improves accuracy to \textbf{47.0\%}, notably outperforming using synthetic data from GPT-4.1, despite being a much smaller model.